 Our results reveal a striking feature that the three-tangle vanishes identically throughout the entire dynamical evolution.
 Such an observation confirms that the tripartite entanglement of the three-flavor neutrino system is not GHZ-type, but rather lies within the class of separable, biseparable, or W-type configurations.
 Motivated by this, we analyzed the distribution of bipartite entanglement using the concurrences.
 It is observed that the entanglement is predominantly shared between two flavor modes at a given time.
 In particular, $C_{\mu|e\tau}$ and $C_{\tau|e\mu}$ exhibit nearly identical behavior across energy, whereas $C_{e|\mu\tau}$ becomes dominant at the oscillation maxima of $\nu_e$.
 While examining individual two-flavor concurrences, the maximal entanglement exists between $(\nu_\mu,\nu_\tau)$ for an initial $\nu_\mu$ state.
 In the absence of a $\nu_\mu$ component, the entanglement is primarily shared between $(\nu_e,\nu_\tau)$ while correlations between $(\nu_\mu,\nu_e)$ remain negligible.
 These observations demonstrate that bipartite entanglement follows the oscillatory pattern of the flavor transition probabilities.

 The partial-tangle analysis further clarifies the monogamy structure of neutrino entanglement.
 The three partial tangles exhibit clear oscillatory and anti-correlated patterns: close to the first oscillation maximum, one partial tangle, $\tau_{e\tau}$, becomes nearly maximal while the others, $\tau_{\mu\tau}$, $\tau_{\mu e}$, are strongly suppressed.
-This behavior illustrates explicit monogamy of entanglement i.e., enhancement of correlations in one pair ($\tau_{e\tau}$) leads to diminishing correlations in the remaining pairs ($\tau_{\mu\tau}$, $\tau_{\mu e}$).
+This behavior illustrates explicit monogamy of entanglement, i.e., the enhancement of correlations in one pair ($\tau_{e\tau}$) leads to a diminishing of correlations in the remaining pairs ($\tau_{\mu\tau}$, $\tau_{\mu e}$).
 The redistribution of partial tangles preserves the topology of W-type entanglement with vanishing tangle for each flavor.

 We then computed the concurrence fill $C_F$ which is a geometric measure of genuine tripartite entanglement for the three flavors neutrino oscillations.
-The concurrence fill reflects the area enclosed by the concurrence triangle with each side representing the bi-partitioned concurrence $C_{\alpha|\beta\gamma}$.
-The estimated area of the concurrence triangle varies with energy and it becomes minimum.
-The non-vanishing values for $C_F$ over most energies manifests the presence of W-type entanglement during the flavor evolution.
+The concurrence fill reflects the area enclosed by the concurrence triangle, with each side representing the bi-partitioned concurrence $C_{\alpha|\beta\gamma}$.
+The estimated area of the concurrence triangle varies with energy, reaching a minimum.
+The non-vanishing values for $C_F$ over most energies manifest the presence of W-type entanglement during the flavor evolution.
 Further, W-class inequality provides a decisive classification of the entanglement structure.
 It is observed that, at $E = 1.3$~GeV, all the bipartite and tripartite entanglement measures vanish identically and the neutrino system behaves completely separable.